Johan134679/Group-4-Documentation/README.md

 * Always make branches never work on main directly.
 * Commented code is deleted code.
 * One statement per line.
-* Declare variables when they are about to be used if possible.
-* Declaring of multiple variables are in multiple lines even if it is the same type.
-* All classes start with capitals.

 ```java
 /**